panjf2000/goproxy/README.md

 ## 4.Configurations are stored in a json file which is convenient for users

-# How to use poroxy
+# How to use goproxy
 ## 1.Get source code

 >* Clone source of goproxy from github, [goproxy](https://github.com/panjf2000/goproxy)